Parkersburg South High School: Erickson All Sports Facility

 As one of the largest high schools in the state of West Virginia, Parkersburg South lacked a home stadium for many sporting events until a community effort begun in August 1993.
 A local businessman and philanthropist contributed of 18 acre of land and $300,000.
 The Erickson All-Sports Facility is managed by the EASF Development Corporation and is home to Parkersburg South football, soccer, tennis, and track.

-Instrumental music

-Instrumental department

-The Parkersburg South Patriot Band has won awards.
+Extracurricular activities

+The school offers a variety of clubs and organizations, including academic clubs, athletic teams, music and theater groups, and service organizations.
+Some of the popular clubs and organizations include the National Honor Society, Student Council, Future Farmers of America, and the Marching Band.